By Alexander Laywell, Youth Service Coordinator

 Interested in a copy of Youth Voices?
 Email us at DevelopmentDallas [at] rescue.org (subject: Youth%20Voices%20Book%20Requests) to find out more!

-Thank you to our supporters in making this initiative a reality, and a special thank you to Chase Oaks Church for supporting the publication of the first print version of Youth Voices.
+Thank you to our supporters who helped to make this initiative a reality, and a special thank you to Chase Oaks Church for supporting the publication of the first print edition of Youth Voices.